OmarSalhab/CarShopSystem/README.md

 # CarShopSystem
-Pleaase make sure to install the external packages so everything work perfectly!
+Please make sure to install the external packages so everything work perfectly!